Online Therapy for OCD – Types, Causes & Treatment

 Causes of OCD

-While some professionals think that causes of OCD isn’t fully understood, others disagree and claim that certain events in early childhood or adulthood could be responsible for a person’s OCD.
+While some mental health professionals think that causes of OCD isn’t fully understood, others disagree and claim that certain events in early childhood or adulthood could be responsible for a person’s OCD.

 There a lot of theories on what may cause OCD.
 Some of the common ones are a combination of some or all of the following: